mhorn71/StarbaseMini/README.md

 pyserial

-NOTE:  Currently under going a minor rewrite to we have a status indicator and abort features.
+NOTE:  Currently under going a major rewrite please use version one located under branches.

 Please download a working copy of the application from releases.